mohitpai/journey-optimizer.en/help/using/datasource/adobe-experience-platform-data-source.md

 ---
 # Adobe Experience Platform data source {#adobe-experience-platform-data-source}

+>[!CONTEXTUALHELP]
+>id="ajo_journey_data_source_built_in"
+>title="Adobe Experience Platform data source"
+>abstract="Adobe Experience Platform data source defines the connection to the Real-time Customer Profile Service.
+This data source is built-in and pre-configured.
+It cannot be deleted.
+This data source is designed to retrieve and use data from the Real-time Customer Profile Service (for example, check if the person who entered a journey is a female).
+It allows you to use Profile data and Experience Events data."

 Adobe Experience Platform data source defines the connection to the Real-time Customer Profile Service.
 This data source is built-in and pre-configured.
 It cannot be deleted.
 This data source is designed to retrieve and use data from the Real-time Customer Profile Service (for example, check if the person who entered a journey is a female).
 It allows you to use Profile data and Experience Events data.
 For more information on the Real-time Customer Profile Service, refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/profile/home.html){target="_blank"}.

 >[!NOTE]